 The Discourse Comprehension Test by Brookshire and Nicholas

-Test manual ( 118 pages, spiral bound): The manual contains guidelines for administration and interpretation of test results, extensive documentation of reliability and validity, and norms for non-brain-damaged adults.
-It includes information on the test performanceof adults with aphasia, right hemisphere damage, and traumatic brain injury.
+Test manual (61 pages, spiral bound): The manual contains guidelines for administration and interpretation of test results, extensive documentation of the rationale and development of the test, reliability, appendices, reference figures, and tables.

-Audiotape cassette: This tape contains two practice stories, ten test stories, and question sets for each story to standardize the presentation of the spoken test materials.
+Audio: This contains two practice stories, ten test stories, and question sets for each story to standardize the presentation of the spoken test materials.

 Reading cards: The cards contain printed stories and questions for assessing silent reading comprehension.